-Happy World Turtle Day!
-Each year on 23 May we turn our attention to the amazing world of turtles.
-In Kenya, World Turtle Day coincides with the peak nesting season and this year there are some exciting technological developments in our conservation efforts.
-Five species of marine turtles are known to visit Kenyan waters: green, […]Read more
+Happy World Sea Turtle Day!
+Each year on 16 June we turn our attention to the amazing world of marine turtles.
+In Kenya, World Sea Turtle Day coincides with the peak nesting season and this year there are some exciting technological developments in our conservation efforts.
+Five species of marine turtles are known to visit Kenyan […]Read more

 My name is Mike Izava Olendo and I lead a team of committed and passionate WWF colleagues and together we form the “WWF-Kenya Lamu marine” team.

 We are committed to protecting nesting marine turtles, conserving turtle habitats, protecting delicate coral ecosystems, promoting sustainable fisheries and improved marine conservation in the Lamu seascape.

 In my blogs I want to introduce you to this amazing part of the world by providing a snapshot of marine life, and the culture, whilst giving an overview of the work we undertake to protect it.